Denisseortizu/Denisseortizu/README.md

-- 👋 Hi, I’m @Denisseortizu
+-👋 Hi, I’m @Denisseortizu
-- 👀 I’m interested in art, tech and cats.
+-👀 I’m interested in art, tech, and cats.
-- 🌱 I’m currently learning C#
+-🌱 I’m currently exploring Python.
-- 💞️ I’m looking to collaborate on ...
+-💼 Developer experienced in ABAP.
+-👩🏻‍💻 Computer systems engineer.
-- 📫 How to reach me denisseortizu@gmail.com
+-📫 How to reach me hello.denisseortiz@gmail.com

 <!---
 Denisseortizu/Denisseortizu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.